 Employment discrimination attorney in Cleveland

-The Cleveland employment discrimination lawyers at Bolek Besser Glesius LLC have more than 50 years of experience representing employees who have suffered workplace discrimination, harassment, and retaliation.
+Every Cleveland employment discrimination lawyer at Bolek Besser Glesius LLC has many years of experience representing employees who have suffered workplace discrimination, harassment, and retaliation.
 We have helped many employees—from blue-collar workers to corporate executives—successfully pursue their claims, getting them the justice they deserve.